Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

   -h, --help            show this help message and exit --repository-type REPOSITORY_TYPE [REPOSITORY_TYPE ...]
                         The type of repository to migrate.
 If filesystem or sql, a path to the database folder/.sqlite file should be informed.
-In case of mongo host, port, user and password must be informed, if left empty it is assumed default values
+In the case of MongoDB host, port, user, and password must be informed, if left empty it is assumed default values
   --skip-backup         Skip the backup of entities before migration.
-  --restore             Restore the migration of entities from backup folder.
+  --restore             Restore the migration of entities from the backup folder.
   --remove-backup       Remove the backup of entities.
 Only use this option if the migration was
                         successful.
 ```